vmware/hamlet/spec/service-discovery.md

 customers.

-In this document, we present a new service mesh interoperation OSS initiative to discover, reach, and securely communicatie services across meshes in different administrative domains.
+In this document, we present a new service mesh interoperation OSS initiative to discover, reach, and securely communicate services across meshes in different administrative domains.

 ## Service Mesh Federation

-For the purposes of this document, a Service Mesh (SM from now on) Federation comprises the problems of
+For the purposes of this document, a Service Mesh (SM from now on) Federation is comprised the problems of:

 * Identity federation
 * Service discovery federation